 How To Clean And Sanitize Oak Leaves For A Terrarium Or Aquarium

-While you can simply rinse you leaves, it is recommended that you also sterilize your oak leaves prior to using them in a terrarium or aquarium.
-To achieve this you can microwave damp leaves for 1-2 minute, boil leaves for approximately 5 minutes, or bake damp leaves at 200 °F for approximately 15-20 minutes.
+While you can simply rinse your leaves before using them, it is recommended that you also sterilize your oak leaves prior to using them in a terrarium or aquarium.
+To achieve this you can microwave damp leaves for 1-2 minute, or boil leaves for approximately 5 minutes, or bake damp/wet leaves at 200 °F for approximately 15-20 minutes.

-Reptiscape Red Oak Leaves are available for sale and shipping within Canada, or pick up in Calgary by appointment
+Reptiscape Oak Leaves are available for sale and shipping within Canada, or pick up in Calgary by appointment